-NOTE: Do not vent your appliance into a factory-built (zero-clearance) fireplace.
+NOTE: Do not vent your Encore® into a factory-built (zeroclearance) fireplace.
 These appliances and their chimneys are specifically designed as a unit for use as fireplaces.
 It may void the listing or be hazardous to adapt them for any other use.

-DO NOT CONNECT THIS APPLIANCE TO ANY AIR DISTRIBUTION DUCT OR SYSTEM.
+DO NOT CONNECT THE Encore® TO ANY AIR DISTRIBUTION DUCT OR SYSTEM.

-F. Floor Protection
+Floor Protection